YiyaoShan/Documentation/Becoming a Document Sender.md

 ## Avoid duplicate publications
 When publishing messages, it's important to avoid duplicate publications.
 To do this, it's recommended to use ***Idempotency-Key*** in the HTTP request header for each publication.

 Idempotency-Key is an Item Structured Header [RFC8941](https://www.rfc-editor.org/info/rfc8941).
+The header is case-insensitive.
 Its value MUST be a String.
 It is RECOMMENDED that UUID [RFC4122](https://www.ietf.org/archive/id/draft-ietf-httpapi-idempotency-key-header-01.html#RFC4122) or a similar random identifier be used as an idempotency key.

 Here is an example of the usage of *Idempotency-Key*:
 ``Idempotency-Key: "8e03978e-40d5-43e8-bc93-6894a57f9324"``

 A ***unique Idempotency-Key*** per sender application can be used to identify an unique publication.
 A second attempt would end up in code ```409 Conflict```.
+Attention that the Webservice doesn't verify the content or the business data of messages.
+A publication is considered as a duplicate if it uses the same **Idempotency-Key, institution, and sender application**. it's the Document Sender's responsibility to take into account this aspect.

 ## Minimal publication example